Discussion and Q&A

 Greetings Pat I told you once that I would boast about "knowing you".
 It happened.
 Bud

-Greetings back, Bud: And you are as elusive and mysterious as ever. -- Pat
+Greetings back, Bud: And you are as elusive and mysterious as ever.
+Where are you? -- Pat

 A comment I am still smiling about: "Your website is getting alot of clicks coz it contains some aweasom stuff. and plz add a 'Contact Us' tab to u r website.

 "i am an IP (Information Processor) student. looking at u r website i wish i could help u with some design concept. as i said u web site has excellent information but needs some design or graphics to make it interesting."